JulianSchubel/JulianSchubel/README.md

-Working in the data engineering space primarily focused on ETL workflows to delivering data to data lakes and data warehouses.
+Working in the data engineering space primarily focused on ETL workflows delivering data to data lakes and data warehouses.